DevOps 101Last Updated Jun 21, 20248 min read

 Monitoring key performance metrics

 Platform teams track important engineering performance metrics like throughput, workflow durations, and incident recovery times to eliminate bottlenecks and tailor the platform to the needs of developers.
-If recovery times start to exceed the baseline, for example, platform teams may look to increase the number of automated tests in the pipeline or to improve the monitoring and alerting capabilities offered in the IDP.
+If recovery times start to exceed the baseline, for example, platform teams may look optimize automated tests, enhance monitoring and alerting capabilities, or adjust infrastructure resources to improve performance.

-By tracking data around developer productivity and performance, platform teams can ensure that the internal platform properly supports the organization’s development patterns and business goals.
+By tracking data around developer productivity and performance, platform teams can ensure that the IDP properly supports the organization’s development patterns and business goals.

 Do I need a platform team?